giuseppepaul/express-react-es6-starter/readme.md

 Just a quick starter project for express / react projects using ES6.
-Just added a few more bits on top of this cool express boilerplater by developit found here: https://github.com/developit/express-es6-rest-api
+Just added a few more bits on top of this cool express boilerplate by developit found here: https://github.com/developit/express-es6-rest-api